Read about the different drugs used to treat graft versus host disease (GvHD) and how they work.

 - loss of appetite

-Tyrosine kinase inhibitors (TKIs) are a type of biological therapy.
+Tyrosine kinase inhibitors (TKIs) are a type of targeted drug therapy.

 Some of the common side effects of imatinib include: